Aros-Technology-Studio/AST-Aros-Financial-Paradigm/02_nodechain_engine/node_payment_allocation.md

-# Node Reward Allocation
+# Node Payment Allocation

 ## 🎯 Purpose of This Document

-This document defines the algorithm and principles for distributing processing rewards to nodes participating in AST's decentralized encryption and transaction validation system.
-The reward model is not based on mining or staking, but on actual contribution to live transaction processing.
+This document defines the algorithm and principles for distributing processing payments to nodes participating in AST's decentralized encryption and transaction validation system.
+The payment model is not based on mining or staking, but on actual contribution to live transaction processing.

 ---

 ## 💡 Conceptual Overview

-AST rewards nodes proportionally to their workload and successful fragment encryption, not based on uptime or coin holdings.
+AST payments nodes proportionally to their workload and successful fragment encryption, not based on uptime or coin holdings.

-**Key Factors in Reward Calculation:**
+**Key Factors in Payment Calculation:**
 - Number of transaction fragments encrypted
 - Node reputation and encryption accuracy
 - Participation fairness (to avoid monopolization)